arnognulf/monorail/README.md

 Different folders have their own icons, being in a git folder shows the construction icon for instance.

+Favicons are not enabled for monorail compat (ksh) since emoji fonts and clor rendering on emojis are not very common on simpler window managers.

 Timing statistics
 =================

-By default, commands are measured and will emit a popup notification and audible beep if they take longer than 30 seconds.
+By default, commands are measured and will emit a popup notification and audible beep as well as terminal bell if they take longer than 30 seconds.

 This is useful for starting a long-running task, and then reading up on another subject, or drinking a coffee until the computer notifies that the task is complete.